-Note 25 Related Party Transactions sets out the transactions that took place between the council and East Kent Housing Ltd over 2016/17.
-Note 31 Contingent Liabilities describes the guarantee the council has entered into with East Kent Housing Ltd over certain pension obligations.
+Note 25 Related Party Transactions sets out the transactions that took place between the council and East Kent Housing Ltd over 2017/18.

-The council's management fee payment of £3,010,000 is 35% of East Kent Housing Ltd.'s turnover of £8,653,000, which broadly equates to the council's pro-rata share of the total council housing stock managed by the company.
+The council's management fee payment of £3,027,000 is 34% of East Kent Housing Ltd.'s turnover of £8,817,000, which broadly equates to the council's pro-rata share of the total council housing stock managed by the company.